USS Forrestal: 1963–1967

+In 1964, in what was known as Operation Brother Sam, U.S. president Lyndon B. Johnson sent Forrestal to support the military coup d'état against Brazilian president João Goulart.
+The coup was successful and led to a 20-year-long military dictatorship in Brazil.

 On 15 March 1966, Forrestal again was a witness to history when she and various other units of the Sixth Fleet made a brief stopover at Palomares, Spain, (site of an underway nuclear disaster cleanup and H-bomb recovery effort) ostensibly to deliver personnel, material support, or both.
 The carrier dropped anchor at 0903, departed at 1219, and resumed flight operations.